-The Mel Woodward Cup is an exciting startup competition organized by the Memorial Centre for Entrepreneurship (MCE) and generously supported by members of the business community.
-The primary objective of this competition is to help accelerate the most innovative and high-potential student-led startups at Memorial University.
+The Mel Woodward Cup is a startup pitch competition delivered by the Memorial Centre for Entrepreneurship (MCE) and generously supported by members of the business community.
+The competition helps accelerate the most innovative and high-potential student-led startups at Memorial University.

 - The Fry Family Foundation Entrepreneurship Award for an Early-stage Idea ($2,500)